Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Survey Design Framework

 \end{theorem} The full proof is given in Web Appendix~\ref{ssec:proof_thm_opt_all}.
 The objective is strictly convex and the constraint linear, so a unique minimum exists; the closed-form solution follows from the first-order conditions.

 The square-root form in Equation~\eqref{eq:closed_form_sol} is a direct analogue of Neyman allocation in stratified sampling \citep{neyman1934two}, with questions playing the role of strata and rectification difficulty $A_q$ replacing the stratum variance.
-The novelty in this result is not the square-root rule itself, but the integration of $A_q$---the PPI++ residual variance---as the relevant variance index for hybrid human--LLM estimation.

-The allocation rule is intuitive: more important questions (larger $w_q$) receive more human labels; more expensive labels (larger $c_q$) receive fewer allocations; and questions on which the LLM is harder to rectify (larger $A_q$) receive more human labels.
+The allocation rule itself is intuitive: more important questions (larger $w_q$) receive more human labels; more expensive labels (larger $c_q$) receive fewer allocations; and questions on which the LLM is harder to rectify (larger $A_q$) receive more human labels.
 When the LLM closely tracks humans, $A_q$ is small and only a small human sample is needed; when the LLM is unreliable, $A_q$ is large and the allocation shifts toward that question.

-One practical caveat is worth noting: the separability assumption is appropriate when questions are fielded to disjoint respondent pools, but in many marketing surveys respondents answer multiple questions in a single session (matrix sampling), so within-respondent correlations matter; we extend the framework to this case in Section~\ref{subsec:extensions} (wave-level allocation).

-\subsection{Allocation with Unknown Rectification Difficulty}
+\subsection{Allocation with unknown rectification difficulty}

-The oracle rule in Theorem~\ref{thm:optimal_allocation} is not directly usable for a new survey because the rectification difficulties $\{A_q\}_{q\in\mathcal{T}}$ are unknown before the survey is fielded.
-This is the core cold-start problem: the efficient allocation depends on question-specific human--LLM discrepancies that have not yet been observed for the new questions.
+The oracle rule in Theorem~\ref{thm:optimal_allocation} assumes that the rectification difficulties for the set of questions in the survey $\mathcal{T}$ ($\{A_q\}_{q\in\mathcal{T}}$) are known.
+For the setting that motivates this paper, i.e., a \emph{new} survey, rectification difficulties are not known.
+Estimating $A_q$ from the target survey itself would require collecting exactly the human data whose allocation we are trying to optimize.
+This is the core cold-start problem of LLM-augmented survey design.
 We resolve this with a two-phase \emph{survey design framework}, summarized below.
 Phase A (meta-learning) uses the historical corpus $\mathcal{H}$, where paired human responses and LLM predictions are available, to learn how rectification difficulty depends on question features, and then uses that learned mapping to predict $\tilde{A}_q$ for each target question $q \in \mathcal{T}$.
-Phase B (allocation and inference) plugs the predictions into the oracle allocation rule, collects human responses accordingly, and forms the \textsc{PPI++}\ estimator for each target question.
+Phase B (allocation and inference) plugs the predictions into the oracle allocation rule, collects human responses accordingly, and employs the \textsc{PPI++}\ estimator for each target question.